inxilpro/node-app-root-path/README.md

 ```

 When a file is run directly from Node, `require.main` is set to that file's `module`.
 Each module has a `filename` property that refers to the filename of that module, so by fetching the directory name for that file, we at least get the directory of file passed to `node`.
 In some cases (process managers and test suites, for example) this doesn't actually give the correct directory, though, so this method is only used as a fallback.

+### Edge-Case: Global CLIs

+If your module is installed as a global CLI, for example in `/usr/local/lib/node_modules/yourmodule`, then
+`require.main.filename` will report `/usr/local/lib/node_modules/yourmodule/bin`, which is probably not what
+you want. `app-root-path` is aware of this edge-case and will strip the `/bin` automatically.

 ## Change Log